aungkohtat/devops-book/README.md

 # devops-book
-A Hands-On Guide to Deploying and Managing Software in Production labs
+A Hands-On Guide to Deploying and Managing Software in Production